 In a novel collaboration, clinicians and geochemists have developed a test that can show the presence of osteoporosis before it has a noticeable clinical effect on bones.
 The methods are still being refined, but initial results show that it is more sensitive than the standard DXA osteoporosis scans, and can identify the condition earlier.
 Researchers are now working to develop the test for routine clinical use.
 This work is presented at the Goldschmidt conference, amd the presentation includes work published in the peer-reviewed journal Bone Reports.

-Lead researcher Dr. Anton Eisenhauer (GEOMAR Helmholtz Centre for Ocean Research Kiel, Germany), said, “Bones are made of and phosphorus, with organic components like the protein collagen.
-About 99% of the body’s calcium is found in bones, but this is continually being absorbed and resorbed: The calcium balance of can be seen by monitoring calcium isotope composition in blood and urine.
-We have developed a that measures and identifies the type of calcium in the blood and in urine—this originates from the bones, and this in turn indicates what’s happening in the bones.”
+Lead researcher Dr. Anton Eisenhauer (GEOMAR Helmholtz Centre for Ocean Research Kiel, Germany), said, “Bones are made of calcium and phosphorus, with organic components like the protein collagen.
+About 99% of the body’s calcium is found in bones, but this is continually being absorbed and resorbed: The calcium balance of bone can be seen by monitoring calcium isotope composition in blood and urine.
+We have developed a test that measures and identifies the type of calcium in the blood and in urine—this originates from the bones, and this in turn indicates what’s happening in the bones.”

-The new system was developed out of a standard technique for measuring and their isotopes in geochemistry.
+The new system was developed out of a standard technique for measuring trace elements and their isotopes in geochemistry.
 Geochemists routinely identify and quantify elements with different stable isotopes (atoms with different numbers of neutrons).
 Dr. Eisenhauer is a geochemist, and normally works on analyzing coral shells.
 He said, “This is really an example of a clinical test coming out of very sophisticated science.
 I came to this through my work in measuring calcium in corals, but one of the first applications of this technique was a NASA-sponsored project to measure and anticipate bone loss in astronauts.”

 The researchers studied samples from a group of 80 women, 14 of whom had osteoporosis (as measured by the DXA test).
 They found that the ratio of calcium-44 to calcium-42 (44Ca/42Ca) was significantly lower in the blood and the urine of women with osteoporosis.
 “There were significant differences in the ratios of these two calcium isotopes if you had osteoporosis,” said Eisenhauer.